rafsun42/design-pattern-samples/README.md

 # design-pattern-samples
-Application of popular design pattern and principles with sample code.
+Application of popular design patterns and principles with sample code.